 capFactor above) liquidity USD value that each liquidity provider has in the pool.
 The table below shows an example for a pool that has 100$ worth of liquidity (already adjusted by all factors):

-For each snapshot block, calculate BAL tokens to be received by each address.
-This is done proportionally to the total liquidity each address has on all Balancer pools divided by the total protocol liquidity.
-The table below shows an example of final distribution for a snapshot block.
+For each snapshot block, calculate the number of BAL tokens allocated to each address.
+This is calculated for each address proportional to the total liquidity of that account (considering all pools they've contributed to), divided by the total protocol liquidity.
+The table below shows an example of the final distribution for a snapshot block.

-UPDATED for week 5 (starting June 29th 00:00 UTC): All tokens present in the whitelist created by the community (see whitelist proposal) are eligible for BAL liquidity mining.
-The most up to date list is maintained on Balancer's github.
+UPDATED for week 9 (starting June 29th 00:00 UTC): All tokens present in the whitelist created by the community (see whitelist proposal) are eligible for BAL liquidity mining.
+The most up to date list is maintained on Balancer's Github.
 All tokens listed under the

-Only Balancer pools containing 2 or more whitelisted tokens will be eligible for BAL liquidity mining.
+Only Balancer pools containing two or more whitelisted tokens will be eligible for BAL liquidity mining.